lune-org/lune/README.md

 ## ✏️ Writing Lune Scripts

-Check out the examples of how to write a script in the [.lune](.lune) folder !
+Check out the examples on how to write a script in the [.lune](.lune) folder ! <br>
+A great starting point and walkthrough of Lune can be found in the [Hello, Lune](.lune/hello_lune.luau) example.

 <details>
 <summary><b>🔎 Full list of APIs</b></summary>